2024

 Code, J, Hatzipanagos, S

-Open badges in online learning environments: Peer feedback as an engagement intervention for promoting agency Proceeding
+Open badges in online learning environments: Peer feedback as an engagement intervention for promoting agency Proceedings

 AACE World Conference on Educational Media and Technology, Vancouver, BC, 2016.